 Think again!
-If you’re familiar with housekeeping, you’ve probably heard different opinions on whether you should wash your towels with your sheets.
+If you’re familiar with housekeeping, you’ve probably heard different opinions on whether you should wash sheets and towels together.

 Well, we’re here to provide you with a definitive answer: NO.

 We spoke to some laundry service professionals from around the USA to learn why they separate their sheets and towels in their commercial laundry businesses.
 And, while you might not be running a commercial laundry business, you should be caring for your linens like a pro!